lockhartdev/pokertrackerpro-legal/PRIVACY.md

-# Privacy Policy for DonkeyTracker
+# Privacy Policy for PokerTrackerPro

-Last updated: 13 April 2026
+Last updated: 3 May 2026

-DonkeyTracker ("the app") is a personal poker session tracking application.
+PokerTrackerPro ("the app") is a personal poker session tracking application.
 This policy explains how the app handles your information.

 ## Information We Collect